casualuser/ansible-mongodb/README.md

-# Golang role for Ansible
+# MongoDB role for Ansible

 Installs the latest version of MongoDB from the 10gen PPA.